-Companies whose historical value of net assets as of December 31, 2024 exceeds one million soles must comply with this obligation.
+Companies whose historical value of net assets as of December 31, 2024, exceeds one million soles must comply with this obligation.
 A rate of 0.4% will be applied to the surplus to calculate the ITAN.

-Assets deductible from the tax base
+Assets Deductible from the Tax Base

 - Machinery and equipment less than three years old.

-Companies exempt from ITAN
+Companies Exempt from the ITAN

 Some entities are exempt from this tax: